0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 3. Click _Connect MetaMask_ to connect your external account
 4. Enter the amount you wish to withdraw in the dialog
 5. Wait for the nodes to sign the pending withdrawal (Pending withdrawals on the connected chain can be seen in the top right notification menu, this menu only shows if you have pending transactions)
 6. Click the _withdraw button_ in the notification menu

 Once the withdrawal transaction has gone through on the external chain, the coins will be available for you in the MetaMask wallet.

-### Converting MPC token to BYOC

-The native token on PBC, MPC token, can be used as BYOC.
-To do this, it must first be *wrapped*, using the system smart contract [mpc-wrap](https://browser.partisiablockchain.com/contracts/017d9dacdd01f0b2bd4de40da37f545e89b7faa149), into its BYOC equivalent, WMPC (Wrapped MPC).
-WMPC can then be used similar to other BYOC, e.g. as gas, or to bridge out to an external chain.
-Using the same contract, WMPC can be *unwrapped* back into MPC token.
 ### How to test BYOC?

 To test BYOC you need to: